lucasj23/lucasj23/README.md

 ### Hi there 👋
+I'm a passionate Data Analyst who loves working with data to extract relevant and valuable insights.
+I'm excited about exploring datasets, applying analytical techniques, and effectively visualizing the results.
+Currently, I'm also diving into the world of machine learning to create predictive models and classifications.
+In this space, I'll be sharing projects, scripts, and analyses that reflect my dedication to data analytics and my journey into the realm of machine learning.

+You can reach me on LinkedIn at https://www.linkedin.com/in/lucas-jordan23/.
+Join me on this exciting journey of knowledge discovery through data and machine learning!

 <!--
 **lucasj23/lucasj23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.